FitzwilliamMuseum/fitz-kunisada-and-kabuki/_context/textL.md

 Kunisada returned to the format in the late 1840s with a set entitled A Mirror of Past and Present Examples of Loyalty and Filial Piety.
 The continuing force of the restrictive regulations issued in 1842 was responsible for the self-justifying title and for the absence of actors names on the prints in this set.
 Instead of actors poems, the set title and the heroic role in which each actor is depicted are emblazoned across the top of each design.

 Kunisada employed the round-mirror format for actor portraits for a third time in the late 1850s.
-The title of this setUp-to-date Padded Pictures in Mirrors (_Imayō oshi-e kagami_)is given in a tinted rectangular box, as is the role in which each actor is depicted.
+The title of this set Up-to-date Padded Pictures in Mirrors (_Imayō oshi-e kagami_) is given in a tinted rectangular box, as is the role in which each actor is depicted.

 Although the actors are not named, their poems are inscribed across the top of the print.
 As an added embellishment, the ground is scattered with small squares of yellow to suggest expensive gold-flecked paper.